 This small island undoubtedly has many budget lodgings that line the middle, off Long Beach and Coral Bay.
 Most appear to have been constructed in the 80s with minimal maintenance since then.
 But some are highly recommended by budget bloggers.

 While Kecil used to be regarded as the backpacker island, nowadays it attracts all types of travellers with its growing number of mid to high-end resorts.
-Interestingly, Kecil is still dubbed ‘the backpacker island’, but it accommodates the only three high-end resorts between both islands, Alunan Resort, Bubu Villa and its newest kid on the block.
+Interestingly, Kecil is still dubbed ‘the backpacker island’, but it also hosts the only three high-end resorts between the two islands: Alunan Resort, Bubu Villa, and its newest kid on the block.

 In 2024, Perhentian Marriott Resort & Spa opened on Kecil.
 Some people have commented that it has taken away a significant portion of the jungle to accommodate it, which is sad to hear.
 Interestingly, however, I’ve noticed that many other hotels on the islands are reviewed more favourably since then, which may be because it has provided a fresh injection of healthy competition.
 While I hope the development here doesn’t turn into another Koh Lipe, I can only hope that a resort of this size will give back to the community in more ways than just jobs, and perhaps lead the way with sustainable initiatives.